OneCDOnly/sherpa/README.md

 4) Then, to install (or reinstall) an app, run **sherpa.sh** with the name of your required app as an argument.

-So, to install SABnzbd:
+So, to install SABnzbd+, use:

 ```
-./sherpa.sh SABnzbd
+./sherpa.sh SABnzbdplus
 ```

 ... and then/or:

 ```
+./sherpa.sh SABnzbd

 ./sherpa.sh SickChill

 ./sherpa.sh OWatcher3